VariantSync/Vatras/src/CC.lagda.md

   ≡⟨⟩
     (⟦ asCC (Artifact₂ a es) ⟧ (asCC-Conf c₂))
   ∎
+-- The proof for choices could be greatly simplified because when doing a case analyses on (c₂ D), only the induction hypthesis
-asCC-preserves-semantics {A} {D ⟨ l , r ⟩₂} c₂ = begin
+-- is necessary for reasoning.
+We leave the long proof version though because it better explains the proof. asCC-preserves-semantics {A} {D ⟨ l , r ⟩₂} c₂ = begin
     ⟦ D ⟨ l , r ⟩₂ ⟧₂ c₂